I've tested the best Garmin watches – but I only recommend these 6 to my friends

 Reasons to avoid

-If you're looking for a steal in the Garmin sale, now's the time to strike as the Garmin Forerunner 55 is almost impossibly good value at under £110.
-Released three years ago, it's certainly not the best running watch or smartwatch, but if you're looking to hold yourself accountable, do more steps, or get into running, then you can't go wrong with the 55.
+Released three years ago, the Garmin Forerunner 55 is certainly not the best running watch or smartwatch, but if you're looking to hold yourself accountable, do more steps, or get into running, you can't go wrong with the 55.

 After starting a running workout, for instance, you'll be able to see your distance, pace, and time, with a complete overview available on your wrist when you're finished.
 As with any other Garmin device, your workout (with your route and effort zones, if applicable) will be available to view in the Garmin Connect app.